 All staff are clear on how to report low level concerns and will be empowered to do so.
 Staff must report their concerns to the Head teacher (Mr P Marsden).
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the HT will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the Headteacher or DSL will consult with LADO for guidance.

-The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the staff code of conduct, and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school or college approach to dealing with any concerns.
+The governing body will ensure low level concern procedures and staff behaviour expectations are clearly addressed within the Staff Code of Conduct and procedures are implemented effectively, ensuring that appropriate action is taken in a timely manner to safeguard children and facilitate a whole school approach to dealing with any concerns.

-32. Safer recruitment
+33. Safer recruitment